23 Types of Lamps to Really Spruce Up Your Home Decor

 In general, they are designed in such a way that the lamp's light won't affect the eyes of the performer.
 It's available in tons of different designs, sizes, and shapes.
 These styles of lamps are surprisingly versatile for all being similar.

-In general, these piano lamps have a slender build, a horizontal bulb, and a bent hood to focus the light on the keys.
+In general, these piano lamps have a slender build, a horizontal types of light bulbs, and a bent hood to focus the light on the keys.
 Since it has a minimal shape, it often comes with a swing arm to help navigate the focus of the light.

 Even though they're specialized for keyboards and pianos - you can easily use these kinds of lamps as a desk/reading lamp.
 So, if you're just looking to illuminate smaller surfaces like a table - you can pick this one even if you don't own a piano!